 - The Protected Areas Management Effectiveness (PAME) of SPAW Sites: Survey Report is the first assessment of its kind for management effectiveness of SPAW-listed Protected Areas (a total of 35) and sets the baseline for the Protected Areas Management Effectiveness (PAME).
-It relies on a survey to probe the inefficiencies, areas where support is needed and identifying best practices for effective management of the Protected Areas (PAS) and develop a wide-ranging assessment of all SPAW sites in the Wider Caribbean Region.
+It relies on a survey to probe the inefficiencies, areas where support is needed and identifying best practices for effective management of the Protected areas.
+This survey was conducted to understand the management effectiveness of Protected Areas (PAs) and develop a wide-ranging assessment of all SPAW sites in the Wider Caribbean Region.
 It outlines the problems experienced by SPAW site managers while undertaking management effectiveness assessments and scoping in the areas where managers require support for better management in the future. - The publication "How to conduct Protected Areas Management Effectiveness Assessment" was finalized in English, French and Spanish.
 The publication was done in collaboration with the 11th European Development Fund through the Biodiversity and Protected Areas Management (BIOPAMA) Programme. - Support was provided under this activity for the translation of working documents and information papers into Spanish and French for the SPAW COP and IGM.